vibhabellutagi19/vibhabellutagi19.github.io/blog/2025-02-07-spark-application-architecture-outside/index.md

 The Spark Submit command takes number of arguments, for example:
 - the main class of the Application
-- the master URL ( local, yarn, mesos etc )
+- the master URL ( local, yarn, Mesos etc )
 - the deploy mode (local, cluster, client)
 - the configuration of the application
 - Other arguments like the number of executors to use, the amount of memory to allocate to each executor, the location of the input data.